mvolkmann/blog/src/htmx.md

 - {% aTargetBlank "https://htmx.org/attributes/hx-vals/", "hx-vals" %}

-This specifies additional data to be passed in HTTP requests.
+  This specifies additional, static data to be passed in HTTP requests.
+  The value is string representing a JSON object.
+  For example: `hx-vals='{"planet": "Earth", year: 2024}'`

+  To evaluate JavaScript expressions in the JSON values, add the "js:" prefix to the JSON string.
+  For example: `hx-vals='js:{"planet": "Earth", year: new Date().getFullYear()}'`

 - {% aTargetBlank "https://htmx.org/attributes/hx-vars/", "hx-vars" %}